 Gather emergency supplies: a) A gallon of water per person for 7 days, b) Non-perishable foods such as canned meat, fish, veggies, fruits and nuts, c) Can opener, disposable plates and utensils, and d) Matches and cooking gel.

 Stock up on medical needs: a) 30 day supply of prescription medications from your doctor, b) Over the counter pain reliever, antacids, anti-diarrheal medicine and children’s medicine, c) List of all medications and essential medical devices, e) Physician contact number, and f) Blood type and allergies for all household members.

 Assemble a first-aid kit with sterile bandages, cleansing agent, safety pins, gauze pads, scissors, sewing needle, moist towelettes and tape.

-Collect essential data in a waterproof container. a) Contact information for property insurer, official emergency agencies, family and friends, b) Credit card and bank information, c) Portable computer storage device with electronic copies of mortgage, home deed, car title, etc. d) Instructions for shutting off utilities, and e) Pet health records.
+Collect essential data in a waterproof container.
+A) Contact information for property insurer, official emergency agencies, family and friends, b) Credit card and bank information, c) Portable computer storage device with electronic copies of mortgage, home deed, car title, etc. c) Instructions for shutting off utilities, and d) Pet health records.

 List your major home belongings and back it up with photos.

 More emergency information: Florida Emergency Preparedness Guide in English, Spanish, Creole and large print.
 Go to www.floridahealth.gov and search key word “Hurricane” for a list of related articles.

 Also, see the JP Miller & SonsTotal Pest?Solutions article on page 21.